laitifranz/traiNreal/README.md

 ## Features :sparkles:

 ### Gamification
 Gamification is a fundamental factor to create an engaging experience.
 In our version we have created the possibility to use fantasy avatars as personal trainers.
-Moreover, the fact of giving a final reward to the users is weighted on the quality of the exercises.
+Moreover, the fact of giving a final reward to the user is weighted on the quality of the exercises.

 We presented the final reward as a *score*, analysing the quality of the squat.
 We adopted the following function:
 $$score(d) = \biggl({\frac{1}{d + 0.5} }-1\biggl)*100$$

 where *d* is the distance computed between the center of the circle presented in the *Squat Analysis* scene and the current position of the head.
 The value is collected every half second.
-The final score has a range between $-\infty$ and 100 (higher is better).
+The final score has a range between $-\infty$ and 100 (higher is better) and it is calculated by computing the mean between all the data collected during the squat exercise.

 We decided to adopt that function because it has a non-linear behaviour that penalizes the user's error more when it fails to stay in the green area.
 We empirically found the boundaries and adjusted the function for our scope.